NESCent/popgenInfo/CONTRIBUTING.md

 If you are a new contributor, you will need to make sure you have git set up and a fork of this repository.
 Please follow these instructions carefully.
 If you have already set up your repository, go to the next section.

-1. Set up a GitHub account if you don't already have one, see [here](https://guides.github.com/activities/hello-world/) for a quick tutorial on using GitHub.
+1. Set up a GitHub account if you don't already have one, [see here for a quick tutorial on using GitHub](https://guides.github.com/activities/hello-world/).
-2. Download an appropriate Git client for your computer, see [here](https://help.github.com/articles/set-up-git/), and set it up.
+2. Download an appropriate Git client for your computer and set it up ([instructions to set up git](https://help.github.com/articles/set-up-git/)).
 3. Fork the [source repository](http://github.com/NESCent/popgenInfo) on GitHub using the `Fork` button (See [GitHub's tutorial](https://help.github.com/articles/fork-a-repo/)).
 4. On the command line, clone the repository to your machine using
 `git clone https://github.com/YourAccount/popgenInfo.git`
-Note: the https protocol is easier to follow, but it's possible to use ssh as well ([details here](https://help.github.com/articles/fork-a-repo/#step-2-create-a-local-clone-of-your-fork)).
+Note: the https protocol is easier to follow, [but it's possible to use ssh as well](https://help.github.com/articles/fork-a-repo/#step-2-create-a-local-clone-of-your-fork).
 5. Add the NESCent repository as upstream with
 `git remote add upstream https://github.com/NESCent/popgenInfo.git`
 to keep your fork up to date with the master repository.
 [See these instructions for details](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository)